-Coding for the CTE Tech Prep program was discontinued in the 2016-2017 Public Education Information Management System (PEIMS).
-The CTE Tech Prep bubble, however, continued to be available on the 2016-2017 STAAR EOC answer documents.
-Therefore, while the 2017 PBMAS CTE STAAR EOC indicators are presented in this manual without reference to CTE Tech Prep, any STAAR EOC answer document submitted with the CTE Tech Prep bubble marked (CTE indicator code 3) will be included in the accountable district's results for the relevant PBMAS CTE STAAR EOC indicator(s).
-The PBMAS CTE Nontraditional Course Completion indicators will continue to be presented in this manual with reference to CTE Tech Prep because those indicators are based on data from the 2015-2016 school year.
+Coding for the CTE Tech Prep program was discontinued in the 2016-2017 Texas Student Data System (TSDS).
+The CTE Tech Prep bubble, however, was available on the Summer 2017 STAAR EOC answer documents.
+Any STAAR EOC Summer answer document submitted with the CTE Tech Prep bubble marked (CTE indicator code 3) will be included in the accountable district's results for the relevant PBMAS CTE STAAR EOC indicator(s).